SOLANA-DEVNET

 Important rules

-• Funding the revenue pool does not automatically create claim readiness.
+• Funding the distribution pool does not automatically create claim readiness.

-• Shareholders must still hold staked claim shares.
+• Participants must still hold staked claim units.

 • Claim availability depends on protocol state, asset visibility, and distribution conditions.

-• All revenue deposits remain publicly visible on-chain.
+• All funding deposits remain publicly visible on-chain.

 Claim-readiness context